GSA/plainlanguage.gov/_guidelines/words/nouns/index.md

 ---
-title: Nouns and pronouns
+title: Nouns
 sidenav: guidelines
 permalink: /guidelines/words/nouns/
 ---

 Nouns add substance and direction.
-Pronouns engage your audience.
-Don't complicate things by using words they won't understand or abbreviations that confuse them.
+Don't complicate things by using words or abbreviations that people won't understand.